BSPN-TV/swarm_plan/README.md

 1. According to community modification (upgrade) proposals and the needs of the foundation, reward tasks will be issued and public bidding will be conducted.
 Ensuring that Swarm thrives on high quality in the wisdom and power of the crowd.

-2.At the same time,We will vote on proposals from the community, the proposers who vote will be rewarded, and the proposals will be transferred to the bounty task.
+2. At the same time,We will vote on proposals from the community, the proposers who vote will be rewarded, and the proposals will be transferred to the bounty task.

 3. Set up college student scholarships in the group ecology.